Fxztam/setup_pg_adb/README.md

 Note the address name, e.g. `atpgraph_low` is used when connecting to the databases using JDBC.

-# Create and Enable a Database User
+# Create Database Roles and User

 ## **STEP 1:** Login as the ADMIN user